SuperCowPowers/zat/docs/zeek_kafka_mac.md

 ### Bro Install

 - When building Bro I had issue with the configuration finding my 'venv python' (I used pyenv) and then python tools for Zeek were really unhappy later.
-- I had to ```brew instal python@2``` to get Bro to be happy with the python it found and properly build things like 'zeekctl' and the other Python utilities.
+- I had to ```brew instal python@2``` to get Zeek to be happy with the python it found and properly build things like 'zeekctl' and the other Python utilities.
 - With Python 'fixed', the instructions to build from source worked fine (<https://docs.zeek.org/en/stable/install/install.html>)

 ### Kafka Plugin Install